9 Critical Employee Engagement Metrics Every Company Should be Tracking

 Improved Productivity

-Highly engaged employees naturally tend to be more productive and motivated.
-They're more likely to invest extra effort, leading to increased productivity and higher quality work.
+Highly engaged employees naturally tend to be more productive and motivated, and productive employees contribute significantly to organizational success.
+They’re more likely to invest extra effort, leading to increased productivity and higher quality work.
 When employees are emotionally invested in their roles, they tend to be more focused, creative, and motivated to contribute their best.

 Improved Company Culture

 Tracking employee engagement metrics will offer insights into how employees feel about company culture.
 Culture is an often overlooked aspect of employee engagement, although it plays a critical role.
+Engagement metrics can help assess whether the company's culture aligns with employee values and expectations.
 In fact, research has found that a healthy work culture is 10 times more important to employees than pay.

 Better Customer Service